BinWang28/EvalRank-Embedding-Evaluation/README.md

     - More example [scripts](scripts/) for how to test on each supported model.
 - **Mar.21, 2022**
     - You can now follow the template to test on your [own embedding model](#Models-and-Quick-Start).
-    - Support a series of sentence embedding models including [InferSent, SimCSE, Sentence_BERT, BERT-Whitening, BERT-Flow](src/models/sent_emb/).
+    - Support a series of sentence embedding models including [InferSent, SimCSE, Sentence_BERT, BERT-Whitening, BERT-Flow, etc.](src/models/sent_emb/).
-    - Sentence Embedding Evaluation part is finished.
+    - Sentence Embedding Evaluation part is updated.
 - **Mar.20, 2022**
-    - Word Embedding Evaluation part is finished.
+    - Word Embedding Evaluation part is updated.

 ## Outline